Val-de-mar/concurrent-programming/README.md

 # Solutions
 # Concurrency Course Solutions

-This repository contains my solutions to the assignments from the [Concurrency Course](https://gitlab.com/Lipovsky/concurrency-course).
+This repository contains my solutions to the assignments from the [Concurrency Course](https://gitlab.com/Lipovsky/concurrency-course) migrated from [gitlab](https://gitlab.com) repository.
 It includes implementations of various concurrency abstractions such as mutexes, condition variables, semaphores, futures, thread pools, fibers, and lock-free data structures.

 ## Libraries